 The Light of Mercy Home is a supportive environment where children living with a disability can learn, gain confidence that disability is a part of their identity, and become independent young adults.

 After many years of instability, Cambodia has been rebuilding itself.
 Despite considerable progress in the country’s economy, there has been little improvement in the living conditions, social services and education for the country’s most vulnerable people, including people living with a disability.
 Awareness and support for people living with a disability in Cambodian society is still low, especially in rural areas.
 Children living with a disability are among the most vulnerable in Cambodian society.
 Many parents do not even consider sending their child with a disability to school, and due to a lack of training, most schools in rural areas do not provide any support to these children.
 As a result, many children with a disability in rural areas don’t receive any education and many are left alone at home while their parents go to work.
 Since 2013, Jesuit Mission has supported the Light of Mercy Home, where children living with a disability can learn to become active participants in society.
 Thanks to the nurturing care of staff at the Light of Mercy Home, the children gain confidence that disability is a part of their identity, through sharing similar experiences and feelings with each other.
 The staff create a homely, loving environment where the students are nurtured, feel safe and experience the benefits of being part of a family.
-The Light of Mercy Home is run by our local Jesuit partner, Jesuit Service Cambodia, and supports 25-35 children, many of whom have hearing and sight impairments and who would not have had any schooling available to them if they stayed in their rural home villages.
+The Light of Mercy Home is run by our local Jesuit partner, Jesuit Service Cambodia.
+Many of the children supported by the program have hearing and sight impairments and would not have had any schooling available to them if they stayed in their rural home villages.
 The program aims to enable children with disabilities to live a life of dignity, and fully participate in society.
 It strives to help each child with a disability live as independently as possible when he or she becomes an adult.

 Young people at Light of Mercy Home are able to learn together in a nurturing environment.